 Important note: this is an 'early access' feature and specifically intended for when you want to get the same document signed multiple times by different users.
-We'll be adding other options for 'one time' SignRequests in the future.
+It is currently not possible to use the public signing link in a way that one document can be signed by multiple people.

 1. Create a template